Casimir Markievicz: Artistic life

-Return to Poland
+Poland

-In 1913, Markievicz moved back to Poland, and never returned to live in Ireland.
+In 1913, Markievicz moved back to his native region, and never returned to live in Ireland.
 However, he did correspond with his wife in Dublin and he was by her side when she died in 1927.

 Towards the end of his life Markievicz was active in Warsaw, as well as a correspondent for British magazines, such as the Londoner Daily News.
 He also wrote the screenplay of a 1920 Polish film, Powrót, directed by Aleksander Hertz.
 His paintings included portraits, landscapes, and genre painting.
 The largest part of his art collection is held in Dublin, some remain in Poland (National Museum, Kraków, and in private collections).
 His talent lent itself particularly to the large oil portraits of two Polish statesmen: Marshal Piłsudski and Stanisław Wojciechowski.
 A catalogue for his works is still pending.

 He died in Warsaw, Republic of Poland, in December 1932.